Military Bowl canceled after spike in coronavirus cases among Boston College players

 The school held a welcome reception that night at its hotel and practiced again Friday.
 The Eagles then participated in an event with the local chapter of the USO, helping volunteers pack holiday care packages for troops stationed around the world.

-“Steve Back and his Military Bowl staff put on a great week for our team,” Kraft said, “and we are thankful for everything they did to make us feel at home during our stay in Washington, D.C.”
+“Steve Beck and his Military Bowl staff put on a great week for our team,” Kraft said, “and we are thankful for everything they did to make us feel at home during our stay in Washington, D.C.”

 Boston College (6-6) was in line to make its first appearance in the Military Bowl.
 East Carolina (7-5) had been preparing for its second Military Bowl after losing to Maryland in 2010.